ataiva-software/vertex/integration-tests/README.md

 - JDK 17 or higher
 - Docker and Docker Compose
-- All Eden services built and ready to run
+- All Vertex services built and ready to run
 - PostgreSQL and Redis (can be started via Docker)

 ### Running All Regression Tests